dshea/christmasList/README.md

 This file has the list of previous pairings.
 The first line is used as the list of people to pair.
-The following lines are the pairings from previous years.
+The following lines are the pairings from previous years to exclude.
 The program will append the new pairing to this file.

+* the first line is the people in the gift exchange
+* the first column is the year
+* the rest of the columns are the selections for the people in the first row